Finding Beauty in Average Castelló D’empuries

 “Don’t you dare ignore me!” my alarm would scream at me if it could talk.
 My alarm started quietly this morning and progressively got louder.
 As much as I wanted to, I couldn’t ignore it, I had to get up early to go photograph an average town.

-Just like with people, there are places in the world with natural beauty, and some that have to work at being beautiful, or finding the beauty.
+Just like with people, there are places in the world with natural beauty, and some have to work at being beautiful or finding beauty.
 As a photographer who is always photographing places, I’ll admit it – some are easier than others.
 But it’s the places that make you work and really put your skills and creativity to use that are the most rewarding.

 I was in Girona Spain for 4 weeks last summer with fellow photographer, Pete Heck, photographing medieval towns for a series of photo walk ebooks.
 Our first town was like first love – so many angles, lines, hidden gems, old bridges, majestic churches, and crumbling walls.
 However after our 4th town, I was losing some of my photographic enthusiasm for the angles, lines, hidden gems, old bridges, majestic churches and crumbling walls.